The Order of Things (album): Background

 The album was recorded and produced by Josh Wilbur.

-The first song released from the album was "No Knock".
-The song was first posted by Labonte's pseudo-account called "Harrison Ford" with the video that was released on November 14, 2014 entitled "You Found Me".

-It later on was posted by All That Remains official YouTube Channel.
+All That Remains officially began recording the album on July 14, 2014, and wrapped up recording on August 27.
+On November 20, the group revealed the album's name and release date.

 Phil Labonte and producer Josh Wilbur wrote the lyrics for the album together, which is the first time in All That Remains catalogue.
-Phil Labonte stated about working with Josh: "Honestly, the test for me is, like, when me and Josh [got] done, 'cause we wrote the melodies and the lyrics together; none of the vocals were done before I actually sat down with Josh.
+Phil Labonte stated about working with Wilbur: "Honestly, the test for me is, like, when me and Josh [got] done, 'cause we wrote the melodies and the lyrics together; none of the vocals were done before I actually sat down with Josh.
 This is the first time that anyone has ever had any kind of input onto lyrics.
 But Josh is the only guy that's actually worked with me about lyrics and stuff, and it's been completely wonderful."
-A music video was made for 'This Probably Won't End Well'.

 The album art for this album is based on an upwards view of the ceiling of the Pantheon in Rome, Italy.